 November is American Diabetes Awareness Month.
 If you have diabetes, you know that high levels of blood sugar can stress your entire body.
 Your teeth and gums are no exceptions – gum disease is the most common dental problem affecting people who live with diabetes.

-It’s sad but true.
-Men are far more likely than women to neglect their oral health – in some cases, for years?
-Lots of men don’t brush their teeth on a regular basis and avoid dental visits for cleanings and exams.
-Some of the healthiest and fittest guys are guilty.
-Flossing is even more challenging for some of these guys.
+While I am working out at the gym, I notice teeth.
+What I see is that some of the healthiest and fittest guys have teeth that need help.
+Did you know that men are far more likely than women to neglect their oral health – in some cases, for years?
+Lots of men don’t brush and floss on a regular basis and avoid dental visits for cleanings and exams.